luciotato/LiteScript/doc/compile-from-js.md

    - storeMessages: false # set to true to store compiler messages. retrieve messages with *getMessages()*.

-   - skip: false # Skip validation phase. set to true fro single file compilation.
+   - skip: false # Skip validation phase. set to true for single file compilation.

-   - nomap: false #do not generate mapSource.
+   - nomap: false #do not generate source map.

    - browser:false #compile for browser: "window" is the global scope instead of "global"